 Even Four’s vilest moments seem spawned by her self-loathing and those frequent reminders that no one really cares about her.
 In her side-quest, Decadus doesn’t listen when she shares how unappreciated she feels or lectures him that sex shouldn’t come before true love.
 There’s a barely disguised plea for him to treat her as an actual person, but Decadus sees Four’s words as deliberate and delightful sadistic denial of him, while Gabriella mocks her false piety.
 Four is that lost kid, the one who isn’t bullied or abused but rather just neglected to the point where something dies deep inside.
 So home she goes to burn some ants or rip apart some stuffed animals.
 Her one remaining hope is that her absent sister Zero will befriend her…but we see how that turns out.

 It’s a shame that this sort of thing has to be tucked off to the side.
 Modern games have an unwelcome habit of hiding important details in easily overlooked audio logs, official websites, and places that aren't part of the initial tour.
-Drakengard 3’s ancillary tales add a lot, and they’d be more helpful if they actually were in the game from the start.
+Drakengard 3’s ancillary tales add a lot, and they’d be more helpful if they were in the actual game from the start.

 But that's not how this era works.
 In fact, the Intoner-specific vignettes probably wouldn't exist at all if Square Enix couldn’t sell them for six dollars apiece.
 At least the game should include the website's short stories in the same way it includes the characters’ memoirs and a lineup of weapon backgrounds.
 Without their sides of the story, Zero's Intoner sisters just seem incomplete.
 And not in any intriguing sense.